Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Indirect pass-through to retail prices

-Note that, while it is informative to compare the time paths of indirect pass-through to retail prices and direct pass-through to wholesale prices, the implied pass-through elasticities are not directly comparable.
-This stems from the fact that retail prices are higher than wholesale prices, meaning a given pass-through elasticity corresponds to a much larger absolute pass-through (in dollar terms) to retail prices than to wholesale prices.
+Note that while it is informative to compare the time paths of indirect pass-through to retail prices and direct pass-through to wholesale prices, the implied pass-through elasticities are not directly comparable.
+The reason is that retail prices are higher than wholesale prices, meaning a given pass-through elasticity corresponds to a much larger absolute pass-through (in dollar terms) to retail prices than to wholesale prices.
 In contrast, direct and indirect pass-through to retail prices are directly comparable because they correspond to a single price level (i.e. the retail price level).

-In table \ref{tab:6.1}, I report cumulative effects of indirect pass-through to retail prices relative to the normalized baseline period two months prior to the hike.
-For the baseline specification, at the average joint bite (18.14\%), a 10\% minimum wage hike corresponds to a 1.22\% increase in retail price level two months after the hike.
+In Table \ref{tab:6.1}, I report cumulative effects of indirect pass-through to retail prices relative to the normalized baseline period two months prior to the hike.
+For the baseline specification, at the average indirect bite (18.14\%), a 10\% minimum wage hike corresponds to a 1.22\% increase in retail prices two months after the hike.